osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 1. PI Connector Relay temporary cache location.
    Stop the PI Connector Relay process.
 By default, if not chosen during the PI Connector Relay setup, temporary data will be stored in
-   ``\%ProgramData\%\\OSIsoft\\Tau\\Relay.ConnectorHost``.
+   ``%ProgramData%\OSIsoft\Tau\Relay.ConnectorHost``.
 Delete this folder.
    Deleting this folder removes all cache entires for all producers.

-2. PI Server AF Database that you use to create your AF asset structure.
+2. The AF Database that you use to create your AF asset structure.
 Using PI System Explorer, perform the following:

    a.
-Open Library, expand Templates/Element Templates.
-Delete all templates with names starting with "OMF".
+In the Navigator pane, open Library, expand Templates/Element Templates, and delete all templates with names starting with "OMF".
    b.
-Open Library, expand Templates/Enumeration Sets.
-Delete all enumerations with names starting with "OMF".
+In the Navigator pane, open Library, expand Templates/Enumeration Sets, and delete all enumerations with names starting with "OMF".
    c.
-Open Elements, expand Elements root node.
-Delete all elements and their
+In the Navigator pane, open Elements, expand the Elements root node, and delete all elements and their
-       children elements that have names of your OMF application registrations.
+       children elements that have names with your OMF application registrations.
+Ensure you delete only the applications related to the one you are developing and not all of them.
    d.
 Check in your changes.

 3. PI Data Archive PI points that were created after the container data values were sent.